Skip to main content

 Top Tip

-If you have any mobility issues the best option is to take a taxi or Montmatrobus from Pigalle as there are a lot of steps to get to the top.
+If you have any mobility issues the best option is to take a taxi or Montmatrobus (opens a PDF) from Pigalle as there are a lot of steps to get to the top.
 The funicular is only suitable if you can manage a couple of flights of steps or a steep walk, as it takes you to the level below the Basilica.

 Once you get to the top, be aware that the streets are cobbled and quite uneven so walking may be difficult.